Managing Modbus TCP definitions¶

 Deleting a Modbus TCP definition¶

+You can see which assets use a definition on the definition’s Associations tab.
 You cannot delete a Modbus TCP definition that has associated assets.
 After you have updated associated assets (from each asset’s Information → Monitoring page):

-Go to Settings → Modbus TCP Definitions.
+Go to Settings → Definitions → Modbus TCP Definitions.

 Click Delete → Delete for the intended definition.